Home The Methodist Church of New Zealand

 For Cooperating Ventures:

-This is a ‘capital’ grant which must be noted on the property schedule and will mean the property ratio will need to be adjusted.
 A Cooperating Venture without an established property schedule or property ratio is not eligible for a grant.
 Grants are only available for properties held on Methodist title.

 Notes: